Find about what we're up to with regular updates

 This talk will be moderated by Janet Lynch.
 Janet is a Chartered Civil Engineer (CEng) with Engineers Ireland, Circular Economy and Resource Efficiency Lead for Arup Ireland, and Chair for the NSAI committee for Circular Economy in Construction.
 She has 20 years of professional experience, with expertise in circular economy and net zero strategies for organisations and projects, environmental engineering, green procurement and asset management.

-Our 2022 series will continue with talks by Jos Boys on Wednesday 1 June and Emmanuel Pratt in November (date to be confirmed).
+Our 2022 series will continue with a talk by Jos Boys and Richard Dougherty on Wednesday 1 June.

 New Now Next is supported by Arup.
 All events are free.